 Commencement is typically held on the last Sunday in April or the first Sunday in May.
 All students who will successfully complete their degree requirements by the end of the spring semester, and have applied for graduation, are generally eligible to participate in the spring commencement ceremony.
-However, a student must demonstrate by mid-semester prior to spring commencement that their final cumulative GPA will be 2.00 or above, and no incomplete (I) grades may appear on the student's transcript after April I.
+However, students must demonstrate by mid-semester prior to spring commencement that their final cumulative GPA will be 2.00 or above, and they will successfully complete all degree requirements.
+No incomplete (I or IP) grades may appear on student transcripts after April I.

 Associate degree students who have six (6) or less credits remaining to complete their degree, and are registered to take those credits in the summer session immediately following the ceremony, may participate in spring commencement.
-Students must show proof of summer registration for the required courses.
+Students must show proof of summer registration and payment for the required courses.
 Bachelor degree students who have two remaining program requirements at the 300/400 course level to complete their degree, and are registered to take those requirements in the summer session immediately following spring commencement, may participate in the spring commencement ceremony.
-Students must show proof of summer registration for the required courses.
+Students must show proof of summer registration and payment for the required courses.